Chihiro-lee/CADA/README.md

 - (optional) Java for the execution of powerConsumption measurement scripts.

-## Loading SYSNAME TCM (with the default untrusted application)
+## Loading CADA TCM (with the default untrusted application)
 In order to secure the microcontroller, the TCM (i.e. the root of trust for our architecture) needs to be loaded before any other program.
-The folder `TCM/` contains all of the required files for the compilation of SYSNAME TCM.
+The folder `TCM/` contains all of the required files for the compilation of CADA TCM.
 Although it is possible to also load an untrusted application right away, to be loaded with the TCM, currently the toolchain does not fully support it.
 The first initialisation should be perfomed with the default application.
 The following steps must be performed:
 - (optional) Copy all of the required untrusted application's source files inside the `TCM/app/src/` folder.
 The default application only calls the *receiveUpdate()* function from the RAhooks to initiate a secure update.
 If such function is not required, or the secureupdate module is not loaded, it should be changed.
 If no application is loaded, the default one will be.
 This will initiate a secure update and thus wait for any deployable on the UART communication.
 - (optional) Modify the `TCM/Makefile` file to update the binaries paths.
 By default the toolchain will use the self-contained compiler in this repository.